Need to Stop Snoring in Plano, Texas?

 But what happens when you don’t get enough sleep?
 Well, unfortunately, you might not feel or look as well as you do after sleeping through the night, and over time the cumulative effect can take a toll on your health.

 For some people, a lack of sleep is the result of snoring.
 Whether that disturbing sound is coming for you or the person sleeping next to you or in the next room, the consequences can be far-reaching.
-At Sleep Rehab in Garland, TX, Dr. Fedosky can help stop snoring with oral appliance therapy.
+At Sleep Rehab in Plano, TX, Dr. Fedosky can help stop snoring with oral appliance therapy.

 What Causes Snoring?